Skip to main content

 Decimal to Binary

-For instance, we have number 7, which is base-10 number.
-Then, we need to convert to base-2 (binary) system.
+For instance, we have a number, 7, which is a base-10 number.
+And we need to convert it to base-2 (binary) number.

 In paper and pen scribbling, we do this: